EVENTS & NEWS

 Newsletter Archive Below:

 L: Previous N.C.
 State Governor Steve Pike passes the baton to incoming N.C.
 State Governor Jill Chapman.
-R: Previous Deputy Governor General Michael Keleher and previous Assistant Governor General Martha Ward receive certificates of recognition for all of their work on behalf of SMDNC.
+R: Previous Deputy Governor General the late Michael Keleher and previous Assistant Governor General Martha Ward receive certificates of recognition for all of their work on behalf of SMDNC.

 Jane E. Groves Riddell Hurt elected as the Mayflower Society’s 35th